pinterest/PINFuture/README.md

 ### Preserving type safety

-PINFuture makes use of Objective C generics to maintain the same type safety that you'd have with callbacks.
+PINFuture makes use of Objective-C generics to maintain the same type safety that you'd have with callbacks.

 ```objc
 [PINFuture<NSNumber *> withValue:@"foo"]; // Compile error.
 Good!
 ```

-In Objective C, type parameters are optional.
+In Objective-C, type parameters are optional.
 It's a good practice to always specify them for a PINFuture.
 ```objc
 [PINFuture withValue:@"foo"]; // This compiles but will likely blow up with "unrecognized selector" when the value is used.
 ```